Who's Afraid of Little Old Me?

 “I'm always drunk on my own tears, isn't that what they all said?”

-Uncle Jerry discusses this as an image imposed on the speaker by others, 'does she get to characterize herself?
-No, other people characterize her.
+Uncle Jerry discusses this as an image imposed on the speaker by others, 'does she get to characterise herself?
+No, other people characterise her.
 And they, people love to say that she loves to play the victim... she's drunk on her own tears.'
 Angela extends this by arguing the songwriting is the speaker's healing process, not victimhood, but others interpret it as self-pity.

-The 'drunk on my own tears' image captures the gap between the speaker's self-understanding and public perception, what she experiences as processing, others characterize as wallowing.
+The 'drunk on my own tears' image captures the gap between the speaker's self-understanding and public perception, what she experiences as processing, others characterise as wallowing.

 “Crash the party like a record scratch as I scream”